cpaniaguam/cli-interfaces-ccv-bootcamp/README.md

 ## Motivation
 Scientific computing often involves complex data processing tasks that require automation and reproducibility.
 Command-line interface (CLI) tools offer a powerful solution for streamlining such tasks, allowing researchers to efficiently manage and execute their code across different environments.

-### Use Case
-Imagine you have a large dataset generated from experiments stored in various formats.
-You need to preprocess this data, perform statistical analysis, and generate visualizations—all while ensuring the process is scalable and reproducible.
-A CLI tool can automate this pipeline, enabling you to effortlessly execute and manage your code on a computing cluster or even one-off computations.
-By transitioning from code entry points, such as Jupyter notebooks or regular scripts, to a CLI tool, you gain greater control and scalability.
+### Two Everyday Examples

+- `git` CLI
+- `python` interpreter

 ## Running your code - Entry Points

 An *entry point* refers to the specific location within a program where the execution begins.
 It's the starting point from which the program's instructions are executed and control is transferred to the code defined at that location.

-In the Python ecosystem, entry points can vary depending on how the program is designed and structured:
+In the Python ecosystem, entry points can vary depending on how the program is structured and executed:

 1. **Python Interpreter**
    When executing a Python script or module directly from the command line, the entry point is typically the top-level code within the script or module.
       ```python
-      # _0_motivation/_0_script.py
       """
       This script does some serious work
       """